- 7 Best Beginner Fly Reels of 2023 – Buyers’ Guide - 24. February 2023

 Why we picked it:

-Brand new for the 2023 season, Redington premiered a range of new fly rod combos such as the Redington Original, the Redington Wrangler Kit and the Redington Field Kit.
+Recently, Redington premiered a range of new fly rod combos such as the Redington Original (read our in-depth review here), the Redington Wrangler Kit and the Redington Field Kit.
 With their new range of fly fishing combos, Redington acknowledges the fact that more and more fly fishermen and women, particularly beginners and intermediates, value these ready to fish sets.
 And even I have to admit that these fly rod and reel combos are not what they used to be anymore but can really compete with advanced fly rods and reels.

 For their new Redington Original fly rod combo, Redington stepped up their game when comparing it to its predecessor, the Redington Path.
 The path was a really popular fly fishing set already, but the Original is a nice evolution of what was good already, and is just a little better overall.
 But let’s dive into why I really fell in love with the Redington Original right away when I recently got my hands on this combo.